What is Glossopharyngeal Neuralgia?

 What Causes Depression?

 Depressive disorders occur at any age but typically develop during the mid-teens, 20s, or 30s.
 In primary care settings, as many as 30% of patients report depressive symptoms, but less than 10% have major depression.
-Women experience depression about twice as often as men.

 - Feelings of sadness or unhappiness

 - Irritability or frustration, even over small matters

 - Loss of interest or pleasure in normal activities

 - Reduced sex drive

 - Changes in appetite

 - Slowed thinking, speaking or body movements

 - Indecisiveness, easily distracted and decreased concentration

-Clinical Features: This case study of 6 adults with mild to moderate depression symptoms based on pre-treatment and presence of upper cervical subluxation.
+Features: This case study of 6 adults with mild to moderate depression symptoms based on pre-treatment and presence of upper cervical subluxation.
 Participants received upper cervical specific chiropractic care.
-Participants completed the Symptom Checklist-90-Revised pre- and post-treatment, and completed depression measures weekly throughout treatment.
+Participants completed the Symptom Checklist-90-Revised (SCL-90-R) pre- and post-treatment, and completed depression measures weekly throughout treatment.
 A numeric chiropractic care outcome measure tracked stability and effectiveness of weekly chiropractic visits.
 A post-treatment interview conducted by a psychology researcher evaluated subjective effectiveness and effects.

 Intervention and Outcome: Five of six patients completed all 12 recommended chiropractic visits.
 Four of five study completers expressed satisfaction with the outcome and that they would recommend similar care to others with depression.
-Participants also reported decrease in muscle tension and pain, increase in mental clarity and physical energy.
+Participants also reported decrease in muscle tension and pain and increase in mental clarity and physical energy.